 Melissa is the director and founder of Unique Steps.
 With the vision of creating a studio where there is room for both proper dance education and a therapeutic program for children with special needs is blazing a trail here in suburban North Attleboro.
 Her background includes performing with Boston Ballet, Joffrey Ballet, Alvin Ailey American Dance Theatre, Albany-Berkshire Ballet, Providence Ballet, Chicago Ballet, and Boston Dance Company.
 She received her BFA from Dean College where she was a member of the dance company during her attendance.
 Melissa has guest judged at several dance competitions and has earned the reputation of mastering the art of teaching proper technique and alignment.
 Because of this, Melissa has taught master classes at Dance Dreamworks, Dance to Save, Duxbury School of Dance, and also worked as a lead choreographer for Stonehill College’s dance team.
 Melissa holds a Masters degree in Expressive Therapies with a focus in dance movement therapy from Lesley University.
 Melissa is also a published author thanks to the release of her book, “Sometimes I Just Want to Dance.”

-Olivia has been dancing at Unique Steps for 11 years and has found an incredible love for several styles of dance.
+Olivia has been dancing at Unique Steps for 12 years and has found an incredible love for several styles of dance.
 Olivia found a passion for teaching dance right when she started, and quickly grew into a leadership role at Unique Steps.
 Combining her love for performing and teaching, she brings her knowledge and training to each class.
 Behind the scenes, Olivia helps out around the studio and has recently started choreographing some pieces in some of our intermediate and advanced classes.
-Olivia will be studying secondary education at Bridgewater State in the fall and will continue to be teaching at the studio while she studies
+Olivia is studying Psychology at Bridgewater State and continues to teach at the studio while she studies.